DESIGN LAB ONE: ACTIONS AND OUTCOMES

 Those connections are essential in many ways, beginning with the clearest economic wins in attracting inward investment and commissioners through having easy access to core skills.

 WMSB has already been building cross sectoral partnerships and is also involved with an initiative, championed by the LEPs, of a super-cluster, working across the creative sector.
-The idea was presented at the open sessions and would seem to meet some of the aspirations raised during the Design Lab sessions.
-(An initial, very positive meeting of a tentative super-cluster has since been held in Birmingham).
+The idea was presented at the open sessions and was presented as an effort to meet some of the aspirations raised during the Design Lab sessions.

 In a more strategic sense, having a mapped and connected network makes it easier to carry out gap analysis of skills, finance, studio space, etc. and to share knowledge in a way that is focused and relevant.

 WMSB is already undertaking a major mapping operation of business and resources and that needs to be more clearly coordinated with other research, partner organisations.
-There was interest in the development of an Interactive Network, which would turn the database of businesses into action, in terms of connecting businesses and talent along the value chain, and potentially linking into physical spaces for meetings and development.
-WMSB is looking at a pilot project.
+There was interest in the development of an Interactive Network, which would turn the database of businesses, the development of media, workshops, reports, etc, into a resource, connecting businesses and talent along the value chain, and potentially linking into physical spaces for meetings and development.
+WMSB is looking at a pilot project

 In the current climate, however, most companies are working project-to-project, without the resources or knowledge to develop businesses strategies that can allow them to succeed.